box/mojito/README.md

 [![Project Status](http://opensource.box.com/badges/active.svg)](http://opensource.box.com/badges)
 [![Build Status](https://travis-ci.org/box/mojito.svg?branch=master)](https://travis-ci.org/box/mojito/branches)

 Mojito is a continuous localization platform.
 Rely on continuous integration to collect all of your software strings in one place.
-Check what products need localization—in real time.
-Create and import translation packages—with a single click.
-Search and edit translations—across all products and languages!
+Check what products need localization in real time.
+Create and import translation packages with a single click.
+Search and edit translations across all products and languages!
 And if you have a small dedicated translation team, they can work directly in mojito.

 ### Features:
 - Extract (push) strings from your repository to be translated